Equitable and Equitable America ratings

 The “A” rating for Equitable America represents the third highest among fifteen rating levels.

 Moody's: Moody's Insurance Financial Strength Ratings are opinions of the ability of insurance companies to repay punctually senior policyholder claims and obligations.
 Moody's ratings range from Aaa to C. Moody's applies numerical modifiers 1,2, & 3 in each rating classification from Aa to Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its rating category; the modifier 2 indicates a mid-range ranking and a modifier 3 indicates a ranking in the lower end of that rating category.
-The “A2” rating for Equitable represents the sixth highest among twenty–one rating levels.
+The “A1” rating for Equitable represents the fifth highest among twenty–one rating levels.

 Standard & Poor's: A Standard & Poor's Insurer Financial Strength Rating is a current opinion of the financial security characteristics of an insurance organization with respect to its ability to pay under its insurance policies and contracts in accordance with their terms.
 Standard & Poor's ratings range from AAA to R. A plus (+) or minus (-) following the rating shows relative standing within the major rating categories.
 The "A+" rating for Equitable represents the fifth highest among twenty rating levels.